 It’s no wonder she was the first African-American dancer to secure the lead role in ABT’s production of “Swan Lake, and fans were not the only ones who took notice and began to flock to see her perform.

 Brands like Under Armour recognized her talent, impact, significance and position.
 The company featured her as one of the primary faces in their “I Will What I Want” campaign, generating over four million views on YouTube- in one week!

 Under Armour gave their star a big congratulations through Twitter to celebrate the announcement:

 — Under Armour Women (@UAWomen) June 30, 2015

-The announcement was also posted to her Instagram account, where you can see the emotion permeate through her face when the news was revealed.
+The announcement was also posted to her Instagram account, where you can see the emotion in her face when the news was revealed.

 Misty Copeland is a role model to many and with this latest news, her status, reputation and responsibilities have become even bigger.
 But after an almost 20-year career in the field, Misty is more than capable of handling the expanded responsibility of being recognized as the first African-American female principal dancer for the American Ballet Theater.

 Congratulations to you Misty!

 The Beat Goes On